Skip advert

 • Uninvolving to drive

-Verdict - Is the Volvo V60 a good car?
+Verdict – is the Volvo V60 a good car?

 It’s hard to believe Volvos used to have a reputation for being dowdy – the brand topped Carbuyer’s poll asking British motorists to rank the best-designed cars, beating Land Rover and Mercedes.
 We can certainly see the appeal of the V60’s cool looks and stylish interior, and the fact it’s incredibly safe, comfortable and well equipped only makes it more desirable.
-While diesel is no longer an option, the impressive Recharge plug-in hybrids offer a great alternative for company car drivers if you’d rather not go for a traditional petrol model.
+While diesel is no longer an option, the impressive plug-in hybrid models offer a great alternative for company car drivers if you’d rather not go for a traditional petrol model.

 Volvo V60 models, specs and alternatives